parente/blog/pages/20250101-software-observability-roundup/index.md

     -   You will never ask the same question twice.
 Something is different since you last asked it.[^weakly2024mar]
     -   There is a natural tension between a system’s scalability and its feature set.
-You can afford much powerful observability features at scales orders of magnitude smaller than Google.[^sigelman2021a]
+You can afford more powerful observability features at scales orders of magnitude smaller than Google.[^sigelman2021a]

 # Looking Forward